Legal Hotline: Law Enforcement Records

 Q: My local police department just implemented a policy that requires officers to use body cameras during all interactions with the public.
 Is the audio and video gathered by law enforcement officers public under the Right to Know Law?

 A: No, the Right to Know Law and its presumption of access do not apply to audio and video gathered by law enforcement officers.
-There is an alternative method for requesting access under Act 22 of 2017, but it is very restrictive and does not promote or facilitate public access to these records.
-Pennsylvanians will face many obstacles, some insurmountable, when seeking access to law enforcement audio and video under this law.
+Act 22 of 2017 provides an alternative method for requesting access, but that law is very restrictive and does not promote public access.

 The Act creates new request and appeal procedures for those wishing to obtain access to law enforcement recordings when a law enforcement agency has not proactively provided access.
-In order to request access to law enforcement recordings, a requester must:
+To request access to law enforcement recordings, a requester must:

 - File the request, in writing, within 60 days of the date when the audio recording or video recording was made.